+Principal Appointments

-Principal Appointments Ah, summertime...time to ramp up the churn and disruption in the school system by administrative appointments of principals.
+Ah, summertime...time to ramp up the churn and disruption in the school system by administrative appointments of principals.

 The administrative appointments page of the KCS website lists 15 principal appointments.
 Over 15% of KCS schools will have a new principal next year, including: Ft.
-Sanders Educational Development Center; Ball Camp, Blue Grass, Cedar Bluff, Corryton, Green Magnet, of the questions correctly Hardin Valley, Northshore, West View, and Sequoyah Elementary schools; Halls and South-Doyle Middle schools, and Austin-East High School.
+Sanders Educational Development Center; Ball Camp, Blue Grass, Cedar Bluff, Corryton, Green Magnet, of the questions correctly Hardin Valley, Northshore, STEP 1: Convert the raw would see their quick score Spring Hill, West Haven, West View, and Sequoyah Elementary schools; Halls and South-Doyle Middle schools, and Austin-East High School.
 Those watching the BOE meeting last Wednesday heard Mt.
 Olive parents, including PTA president Holly Child, speak of the damage that an ineffective, dictatorial principal has rendered on the Mt.
+Olive

-Olive Elementary community.
+Elementary community.
+The principal is the

-The principal is the leader of the school.
-One of the things a principal does is set the culture and character of the school.
-A great principal is respected by teachers, parents, and students.
-A great principal brings years of teaching experience, preferably with children in the same grades as those he/she will be leading, to the position. one principal assignment caught our eye...
-Dr. Julia Kirk was recently appointed principal at Sequoyah Ele- in Business Education from mentary.
-(Former Sequoy- Middle Tennessee State ah principal Alisha Hinton University, and a Doctorresigned to accept a position as principal of Grace Christian Academy).
+leader of the school.
+One

+of the things a principal

+does is set the culture and

+character of the school.
+A

+great principal is respected by teachers, parents,

+and students.
+A great principal brings years of teaching experience, preferably

+with children in the same

+grades as those he/she will

+be leading, to the position.

+one principal assignment caught our eye...
+Dr. Julia Kirk was recently appointed has also served as a business teacher, a curriculum and technology integration coach, and an assistant principal for Oak Ridge City Schools.
+Prior to serving in her current role, Dr. Kirk served as an Executive Director of the First Tennessee CORE office and a Regional Data Analyst for the Tennessee Department of Education.
+Dr. Kirk holds a Bach-Which is why at least elor of Science Degree in Accounting from the University of Tennessee, a Master of Science Degree principal at Sequoyah Ele- in Business Education from mentary.
+(Former Sequoy- Middle Tennessee State ah principal Alisha Hinton University, and a Doctorate in Education Psychology and Research conferred from the University of Tennessee.
+When in her career has Dr. Kirk worked with elementary students?
+Is this the future of the leadership of the schools where we send our precious 5 to 10 year olds?
+This makes no sense!
+Towns said the change score into a percentage by dividing the raw number of correct answers by the total test items. cube root $(^1/3)$ of the percentage from Step 1.

+STEP 3: Multiply the result of Step 2 by the constant term which is 21.5443.
+The result of this final calculation gives the quick score. resigned to accept a position as principal of Grace Christian Academy).
 What is Dr. Kirk's background?
 "Dr. Kirk is currently serving as the Director of Program Management for the Knox County Schools Curriculum and Instruction department.
 She began her teaching career in 2005 as a business teacher for Knox County Schools.
-She has also served as a business teacher, a curriculum and technology integration coach, and an assistant principal for Oak Ridge City Schools.
-Prior to serving in her current role, Dr. Kirk served as an Executive Director of the First Tennessee CORE office and a Regional Data Analyst for the Tennessee Department of Education.
-Dr. Kirk holds a Bach-Which is why at least elor of Science Degree in Accounting from the University of Tennessee, a Master of Science Degree ate in Education Psychology and Research conferred from the University of Ten- When in her career has Dr. Kirk worked with elementary students?
-Is this the future of the leadership of the schools where we send our precious 5 to 10 year olds?
-This makes nessee.

-Senator Massey speaks at East Knoxville Forum Cont. from page 1 several people to find a way to get the state involved in the revitalization of East Knoxville.
+She Senator Massey speaks at East Knoxville Forum Cont. from page 1 several people to find a way to get the state involved in the revitalization of East Knoxville.
 "I grew up here.
 I'm in and out of here all the time."
 She said that improvements begin with the city and the county but added that "if they see things that legislation can help we work with them."
 She mentioned Councilman Nick Della Volpe's efforts to get signage for Knoxville Center Mall.

 In other matters Covington said he has invited the League of Women Voters to address the forum in July and later will have state Representative Joe Armstrong there.
-He said that developer and restor- said a grant has been er David Dewhirst will also speak later in the year.
-Sarah Bounds reported on a Knox County Health Department project in the Five Points neighborhood and Susan Bradford spoke on senior issues at the Knoxville-Knox County Office on Aging.
-Bradford on The uses of a napkin on How to write a thank you note ca Each Friday class will conclude with a five course luncheon. tion Forest the weeks of June 15-19, June 22-26, July 6-10 for ages 6-12 and July 13-17 for ages 13-17.
-Classes are from 4-5:15 p.m.
-To register call The Cardinal School of Etiquette at (865)312-2371 or email alwhite07@comcast.net
+He said er David Dewhirst will also speak later in the year.